-Working with goalkeeper coach, Steven Drench, David continued to develop with the ball at his feet following his move to England.
+Working with goalkeeper coach, Steven Drench, Raya continued to develop with the ball at his feet following his move to England.

 “Steven was very positive distribution-wise.
 He could kick!
 He could hit anybody.
 We worked a lot but I think it’s also something natural for me so it’s easier to learn and then put into practice.

-David’s move to England took a great deal of courage – it’s a trait he personifies on and off the pitch and was major factor behind Brentford’s decision to bring him to the Club in July 2019.
+Raya’s move to England took a great deal of courage – it’s a trait he personifies on and off the pitch and was major factor behind Brentford’s decision to bring him to the club in July 2019.

-Such strength of character is a prerequisite for the way that Thomas Frank’s side play football, mainly because it isn't always going to go to plan.
+Such strength of character is a prerequisite for the way that Thomas Frank’s side play football, mainly because it’s not always going to go to plan.
 No risk, no reward.

 “Against City, we were trying to play out from the back and got caught, these things happen.
 You learn from them.
 There are going to be mistakes - goals and passes I could do better for.
 That’s part of football.